 - Non-economic damages: Loss of consortium, physical pain from your truck accident injuries, impaired quality of life, post-traumatic stress disorder (PTSD), and general mental suffering

-We will gather evidence to show the costs and losses that you experienced after your accident.
+Our personal injury attorneys will gather evidence to show the costs and losses that you experienced after your accident.
 Then, we can advise you on what an appropriate settlement offer would look like.
-We can negotiate with the insurance companies on your behalf in order to seek a fair settlement.
+We can negotiate with the insurance companies on your behalf to seek a fair settlement.
 If the insurance company won’t agree to a fair number, we can take your case to court.

 Factors that Affect the Total Value of Your Case